 Zero gravity is not the absence of gravity as it is commonly perceived but just the experience of feeling weightless.
 So what is it called when there is no gravity then?
 Actually, there is no such thing as the absence of gravity, even in space.

 For example, we know that the earth orbits the sun because of the gravitational pull of the sun, the moon is held in its orbit around the earth, because of the earth’s gravity.
 And yet when astronauts are in space, they have experienced weightlessness and go on spacewalks and such.
 NASA refers to this phenomenon as “microgravity”.
 There is gravity everywhere, but its influence is so small that it can be regarded as negligible.

 Still don’t get the difference between zero gravity and microgravity?

 Let me put it this way.
 There’s a weighing scale at the edge of a diving board near a swimming pool.
 You go and stand on it.
 Let’s say it reads 50 kgs.
 Your friend comes along behind you and shoves you along with the weighing scale into the pool.
 For those few seconds when you’re screaming and falling, although technically you are still on the scale, the scale reads zero!
 Since you are in free fall, you and the scale are both experiencing weightlessness!

 The correct term is weightlessness.
-Zero gravity and Micro gravity are misnomers so to say.
-Learn interesting concept with the video modules using BYJU’s – The Learning App.
+Zero gravity and Microgravity are misnomers so to say.
+Learn an interesting concept with the video modules using BYJU’S – The Learning App.